Doxazosin

 Frequently Asked Questions

-Can I take doxazosin with Viagra (sildenafil)?
+Can I take doxazosin with erectile dysfunction medications?

 Dr. Ross Elledge